-Broken or Shattered USB Drives & Proper Care
+Broken USB or Shattered USB Drive

 If your flash drive is broken by such technical problems as file corruption, or it simply doesn’t work without you being able to know why.
 A recovery service may be able to access your data by fixing the USB controller connections.
 A USB drive which is physically fine but not working may be fixed by removing its capacitors (outer casing should be taken off).
 Each file recovery professional will have their own preferred methods.